Into Minds Contact us

 Cognitive assessments determine general thinking and problem solving abilities, also known as intellectual functioning or IQ.
 Cognitive assessments help to clarify strengths and weaknesses, explore learning difficulties, develop strategies to assist with learning, and can contribute to the diagnosis of Intellectual Disabilities or Specific Learning Disorders.

-Academic Assessments
+Educational Assessments

-An academic assessment is a formal test of reading, writing, spelling and maths skills.
+An educational assessment is a formal test of reading, writing, spelling and maths skills.
 It can be useful to determine whether an individual is achieving to their cognitive capacity, to determine academic strengths and weaknesses, and can contribute to the diagnosis of learning difficulties, such as Specific Learning Disorders.

 functional Assessments